vvarsavv/sdetassessment/README.md

 package.json -> dependencies and scripts are located in this file.

-steps_file.js -> login steps are located in this file.
+steps_file.js -> Login steps are located in this file.
+These steps are used by the autoLogin plugin.

 yourLoginDetails.js -> Pinterest user account details are located here.